shaandesai1/CNN_Magnetism_Project/README.md

 ## Introduction

 Over the past decade, two-dimensional materials have demonstrated immense potential for creating advances in fundamental research and industrial applications.
 In particular, experimental and computational studies of the transition-metal based compounds [1,2] both highlight the emergence of numerous magnetic phases in two-dimensional crystals.
 These findings have sparked significant excitement in materials science for their potential use in data storage and spintronics applications.
 A notable example of this is Cr<sub>2</sub>Ge<sub>2</sub>Te<sub>6</sub> which was recently experimentally shown to exhibit ferromagnetism [3].
 Despite these experimental observations and our general understanding of how magnetism arises in bulk crystals, we have yet to fully understand the specific mechanisms through which magnetism arises in these two-dimensional (2-D) materials.
-Developing this understanding could significantly impact (1), our ability to predict the properties of novel materials - new materials which are designed by decorating atomic sites of known 2-D structures with different atoms [fig 1] and (2), our ability to engineer materials for specific device applications.
+Developing this understanding could significantly impact (1), our ability to predict the properties of novel materials - new materials which are designed by decorating atomic sites of known 2-D structures with different atoms (see fig. 1) and (2), our ability to engineer materials for specific device applications.

 <p align="center">